 7. Ditch Stimulants for Radiant Energy and Serene Slumber

 Got sleep habits that include having a smoke before bed or savoring a cup of after-dinner coffee?
 Those behaviors could be doing battle with your efforts to get to sleep and stay sleeping all night long.

 How late is too late to have caffeine or nicotine?
 A 2019 study published in Sleep found that having caffeine or nicotine within 4 hours of going to sleep was linked to sleep fragmentation or interrupted sleep.

 Trying to improve your sleep hygiene and avoid poor sleep?
 Stay far, far away from nicotine, alcohol, and caffeine later in the day!

 8. Slay Stress Like a Boss for Beautiful Sleep

 Is your mind your worst enemy at bedtime?
 Does anxiety or stress keep you from getting any rest?
-Kick stress to the curb, so you can enjoy a good night's sleep without waking up and worrying.
+Kick stress to the curb, so you can enjoy a restful sleep without waking up and worrying.

 What are some effective ways to manage stress and avoid poor sleep?
-Give deep breathing a try while settling in for the night.
+Give deep breathing a try while settling in for a better night's sleep.
 Set aside time for meditation at bedtime, or practice some yoga stretches before getting into bed.